March Lawn & Landscape Tips

 Bed Weed Control – March is an excellent month to apply a plant safe pre-emergent to your landscape plantings.
 Use caution in selecting the product to make sure it is safe for your plants.
 When possible, select a granular pre-emergent mixed with a fertilizer containing approximately 20% nitrogen.
 Doing so will give your plants a good spring feeding while preventing weeds at the same time.

-If you have a warm season lawn, wait until lawns have greened up to apply the first fertilizer application.
+If you have a warm season lawn, wait until lawns begin greening up to apply the first fertilizer application.

 Mulch – Spring is a great time to mulch your landscape plantings.
 Maintaining a 2” layer of organic mulch will reduce weed population, retain soil moisture, and provide a more consistent soil temperature for plant roots.
 I find adding mulch an easier task in the spring when I am cleaning my landscape plantings for the first time.

 Spring Seasonal Color – Pansies are the toughest winter annual color, but it is common for them to look a little freeze burned after the winter.
-With the early spring, as long as the crown was not damaged, they are returning to life and blooming.
-The great thing about pansies is they add color to the spring landscape until it is warm enough to plant summer annuals.
+As long as the crown of the plant is not damaged, they will return to life and bloom this spring.
+The great thing about pansies is they add color to the landscape until it is warm enough to plant summer annuals.

-Wait till April to plant impatient, begonia, geranium, etc. And remember most summer annuals need the warmer soil temperatures of late April or May before they are planted.
+Wait until April to plant impatient, begonia, geranium, etc. And remember, most summer annuals need the warmer soil temperatures of late April or May before they are planted.
 If you get in a hurry, you will end up planting your summer annual color twice.
-When planting remember most plants prefer well drained, organic soil and would prefer you add compost when planting.
+When planting, remember most plants prefer well drained, organic soil and would prefer you add compost when planting.

 Pruning – March is the time to do heavy pruning on your roses.
 March is also the best time to make a major reduction in the size of hollies, boxwoods and most broadleaf evergreens.
 Before spring growth arrives, you can successfully remove all the foliage back to the central leader if needed.

-If you need help with any of your lawn and landscape tasks, or just have a few questions, please don’t hesitate to give us a call.
+If you need help with any of your lawn and landscape tasks, or just have a few questions, please don’t hesitate to give us a call or send us an email.

 Lorne Hall